domeru369/cyclistic-bike-share/README.md

 # 2. Prepare
 I will use  the Cyclistic’s historical trip data to analyze and identify trends.
 The 12 months of 2020 Cyclistic trip data can be downloaded [here](https://divvy-tripdata.s3.amazonaws.com/index.html)  The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement) This is public data that I can use to explore how different customer types are using Cyclistic bikes.
 Due to Data-privacy issues, using riders’ personally identifiable information is prohibited.
 This means that I am unable to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

-## Limitations of the Data
+### Limitations of the Data
 * The data lacks crucial demographic information like age, occupation, country and gender.
 * The data was collected 4 years ago in 2020.

 # 3. Process
 * I used all the variables because they are all important for analysis.
-* I chose SQL in performing analysis because Cyclistic has a vast amount of historical bike trip data.
+* I chose BigQuery in performing analysis because Cyclistic has a vast amount of historical bike trip data.
 I chose the 2020 data and I have to merge all data from January to December which will sum up to million of rows.
 SQL is optimized for handling large datasets efficiently.
 * I chose Tableau for visualizations because Tableau excels at creating interactive visualizations.
 I can filter data, drill down into details, and see trends dynamically.

 ### Data type conversion